 A speedster whose thrilling base-stealing and clutch postseason hits powered three different teams to World Series glory, overcoming personal demons.

-Lonnie Smith's baseball journey was a rollercoaster of breathtaking speed and profound struggle.
-Nicknamed 'Skates' for his occasionally adventurous outfield routes, his true weapon was his legs, which terrorized pitchers and catchers throughout the 1980s.
-He debuted with a spark for the Phillies but found his stride as a catalyst for the Cardinals' 1982 championship.
+Lonnie Smith batted .333 in the 1991 World Series, nearly winning MVP honors despite the Atlanta Braves' loss.
+Born in 1955, he debuted with the Philadelphia Phillies in 1978.
+Nicknamed 'Skates' for his occasionally adventurous outfield routes, his true weapon was his speed, which terrorized pitchers and catchers throughout the 1980s.
+He helped the St. Louis Cardinals win the 1982 World Series.
 His career nearly derailed due to cocaine addiction, a battle he publicly confronted and overcame.
-This redemption arc peaked in 1991 with the Atlanta Braves, where his .333 average in a losing World Series effort nearly earned him MVP honors.
-Smith wasn't just fast; he was a winner, appearing in the Fall Classic with five different clubs and securing rings with three.
-His story is one of resilience, a player whose pure kinetic energy on the basepaths left an indelible mark on every team he touched.
+Smith appeared in the Fall Classic with five different clubs and won rings with three: the Cardinals, the Kansas City Royals (1985), and the Braves (1995).
+His story is one of resilience, a player whose kinetic energy on the basepaths defined his career.

 1946–1964